CodeSeeker-io/mixETL/README.md

     at Gaxios._request (/Users/matthewlapeer/Desktop/MixETL/node_modules/gaxios/build/src/gaxios.js:130:23)
     at processTicksAndRejections (node:internal/process/task_queues:96:5)
 ```
 Looks like you have an error with the Google setup.
-Make sure to follow the steps in outlined in [setup above](https://github.com/CodeSeeker-io/MixETL/edit/matthew/docs/README.md#google-credentials).
+Make sure to follow the steps in outlined in [setup above](https://github.com/CodeSeeker-io/MixETL/blob/main/README.md#google-credentials).

 After completing those steps, try running the script `npm run main`.

 If you see the error again, try waiting 5 mins (Google Cloud may still be propegating your credential changes).

-If the issue persists, try runing `npm run clean` (this will restore mixETL to downloaded state), then start at Step 2 under (To Use)[https://github.com/CodeSeeker-io/MixETL/edit/matthew/docs/README.md#to-use]
+If the issue persists, try runing `npm run clean` (this will restore mixETL to downloaded state), then start at Step 2 under (To Use)[https://github.com/CodeSeeker-io/MixETL/blob/main/README.md#to-use]

 ## Contributing
 mixETL is a tool built by volunteers to make importing existing data into Mixpanel easier.
 We welcome contributions to the project and look forward to adding additional sources in the future.
-If you would like to help develop mixETL, please visit our Contribution Guidelines here.
+If you would like to help develop mixETL, please visit [Contributions.md](https://github.com/CodeSeeker-io/MixETL/blob/main/Contributions.md).